 Menstrual cycle irregularities or painful menses or excessive bleeding may be a sign of hormonal imbalance in women or other more severe fertility issues.

 If any of the below hormones are not at the correct levels, the menstrual cycle may become irregular or you may face excessive bleeding or cramping.
-Hormonal imbalance may cause lots of other health related issues.
-For example thinning hair, heart palpitations, low libido, depression, over stress etc.
+Hormonal imbalance may cause lots of other health-related issues.
+For example thinning hair, heart palpitations, low libido, depression, overstress, etc. (3)

 How Can Cervical Mucous Be A Problem?

-Low cervical mucous is one of the most important factors to becoming pregnant.
-If the cervical mucous is nonexistent or too acidic, scant, then the sperm will not be able to make their way to the cervix.
+Low cervical mucus is one of the most important factors in becoming pregnant.
+If the cervical mucus is nonexistent or too acidic, scant, then the sperm will not be able to make their way to the cervix.
+(4)